alphasaft/Micro/docs/syntax.md

     stmtn;
 };
 ```
 `stmti` and `argi` must be valid expressions, but there's no additionnal requirements for them.
 The argument list is often called the head, while the statement list is called the body.
-Line breaks and spaces are irrelevant, so this is fine as well :
+Since line breaks and spaces are irrelevant, this is fine as well :
 ```
 macro(
     arg1;